GSTDiandre/ps2-discord-rpc/README.md

 - Head to https://discord.com/developers/applications to create a new application.
 Its name will be displayed in rich presence, recommended names are "PlayStation 2" or "PS2".

+- Install Python and run `pip install pypresence` in bash or command line

 - Download the project as ZIP, open conf.ini and replace CLIENT_ID with the discord app's client ID, found under the OAuth2 tab.
 Specify the PS2 and host machine IPs, ensure the PS2 IP is set to STATIC in OPL.

 - Run ps2rpc.py as administrator.
 Boot the console into OPL, then launch a PS2 game.